Men’s Mental Health: A Closer Look at Common Issues

 2. The “I’ll Deal With It Myself” Mentality

-Independence is highly valued in our society, particularly among men.
+We value independence highly in our society, particularly among men.
 It’s a gender norm that developed before we understood mental health and the repercussions of negligence.
-This “I’ll deal with it myself” mentality is still an issue today.
+This “I’ll deal with it myself” mentality remains a persistent issue today.
 For example, how likely is your father to ask for help at Lowe’s or The Home Depot?

-As a result, many American men fall victim to shrinking social circles and a lack of emotional support when things get tricky.
-They believe that, as a man, they should be able to address a problem independently.
+As a result, when things get tricky, many American men fall victim to shrinking social circles and a lack of emotional support.
+They believe that, as a man, you should be able to address a problem yourself, without outside help.
 Anything less than a total display of independence is a sign of weakness.

-Of course, these statements are far from the actual truth.
-Even if you can overcome an issue without outside help, it doesn’t mean you shouldn’t ask for it.
-Unfortunately, asking for help is often seen as frailty.
-Society should normalize asking for help in any situation, whether in your career, for mental stability or when pain arrives.
+Of course, these statements are far from being true.
+Even if you can overcome an issue without the help of others, asking for help doesn’t mean you’re weak.
+Unfortunately, doing so is often taken as being frail and unmanly.
+Society should normalize asking for help in any situation, whether in your career, for mental stability or whenever else pain arrives.

 3. A Sense of Pride From Hardship

-Speaking from the perspective of gender norms, the way that men and women view challenges — specifically with mental health — is often different.
-Men are sometimes seen as more solution-oriented, while women need time to experience and process things.
+Speaking from the perspective of societal gender norms, the way the different sexes view challenges — specifically mental health ones — can differ substantially.
+Men are commonly seen as more solution-oriented, while women are assumed to need time to process things after experiencing them.
 Therefore, logic may prevail over feelings when the reverse provides better solutions.

 4. Men Downplay Their Symptoms

-If you’ve spent time around people who struggle with mental health, you’ve probably seen what it looks like when someone downplays their symptoms.
+If you’ve spent time around people surviving with mental health issues, you’ve probably seen what it looks like when someone downplays their symptoms.
 Men and women alike feel hesitant to burden their friends and family with their problems.
 Mental health issues can manifest in more subtle ways than physical conditions.
-However, this aspect of mental fortitude is more prevalent in men due to a lack of communication.
+However, this aspect of mental fortitude is more prevalent in men because they tend not to communicate as well.

-Someone in a deep depression who is uncomfortable being vulnerable might appear quiet.
-Others who suffer from tremendous social anxiety might make up a reason not to come out.
-These occurrences are why you need to ask questions and prompt your friends to share if you suspect something is wrong.
-Alternatively, you could suggest meditation and other proven mental health remedies.
+In the midst of deep depression, someone who is uncomfortable with being vulnerable might appear quiet and withdrawn.
+Others suffering through immense bouts of social anxiety might use every excuse they can to stay secluded.
+These signs are why you need to encourage your friends to share if you suspect there’s something wrong.
+Alternatively, you could suggest meditation and other mental health remedies.

 Experts have outlined how to approach loved ones when discussing mental health issues.
-Here are some of the phrases you should use with your friends:
+Here are some of the phrases you can use with your friends:

 5. We Don’t Realize How Common These Issues Are

-If you aren’t a researcher, you may have difficulty understanding how prevalent men’s mental health issues are.
-Statistics show about 20% of American men have any mental illness.
-Why is men’s mental health ignored seemingly every month?
-Some of the reasons include smaller social circles and stoic attitudes.
+If you aren’t a researcher, you may have difficulty understanding the prevalence of men’s mental health issues.
+Statistics show that, in 2024, 20% of American men experienced some kind of mental illness during the preceding 12 months.
+Why is men’s mental health so often ignored?
+Some reasons include smaller social circles and stoic attitudes.

 Why Is Men’s Mental Health So Bad?

-It seems like there’s a new app every day.
-While some software is fun to play and interact with, it can be taxing for a guy’s mental health.
-Unfortunately, people replace face-to-face conversations with social media, thus thwarting their worldview.
-Instead, they curate personas of themselves which may or may not be realistic.
-The new generation of digital natives may have difficulty understanding social situations.
+A new app pops up every day.
+While playing and interacting with some software is fun, it can tax your mental health.
+Unfortunately, people often replace face-to-face conversations with social media, thereby thwarting their genuine real-life interactions.
+Instead, they frequently curate unrealistic personas of themselves — for this reason, the new generation of digital natives may struggle to understand and participate in social situations.

-Social media’s isolation can also be why men’s mental health is so bad in 2024.
-When you see others on Facebook, YouTube and TikTok, you only catch a glimpse of their life.
-The shiny cars and expensive houses may make their lives seem impressive, but the reality could be much more challenging than meets the eye.
+Social media’s isolation is a probable reason that men’s mental health is so bad in 2025.
+When you observe others on Facebook, YouTube and TikTok, you only catch a minuscule glimpse of their lives.
+Their shiny cars and expensive houses may create the illusion that their lives are impressive, but their realities could be far more challenging than your consumed tidbits.

 2. Lack of Help

-If you’re curious about mental health help, consider speaking to a licensed professional.
-Otherwise, you can do more minor things to help your mind.
-For instance, experts say outdoor exercise improves mood and reduces anxiety, so it’s worth a shot.
-Grab a few of your friends for a hike in a local state park or kayaking in the river.
+If you’re curious about assistance for your own mental health, consider speaking to a licensed professional.
+Otherwise, other, less drastic steps can help your state of mind.
+For instance, experts say outdoor exercise improves mood and reduces anxiety, so going for a run or a hike may be worth a shot.
+Grab some friends for a trek around a local state park or to kayak in the river.

 3. Hidden Issues

-When you picture mental health issues, depression and anxiety are among the first to come to mind.
-However, there are other hidden issues you might not realize.
-Understanding men’s mental health involves every illness or syndrome that occurs in the brain.
+When you envisage mental health issues, depression and anxiety will likely spring to mind.
+However, there are many other hidden ones that you would do well to consider.
+Mental health encompasses all illnesses or syndromes that occur in the brain.
+As a man, you’re not immune to these.
 For example, body image issues are more prevalent in men than you may think.

-If you aren’t happy with your body, you aren’t alone.
+If you aren’t happy with your body, you’re one of many feeling the same.
 The Better Body Confidence report found 23% of British men rarely or never feel confident in their bodies.
-This statistic is alarming because people go out in public so often.
-Men unhappy with their bodies may resort to extra isolation, which can further deteriorate their mental health.
+This alarming statistic includes people who frequently go out in public.
+If you lack confidence in your body in public settings, you may end up resorting to more self-isolation, which can further deteriorate your mental health.

 Emergency Resources

 Your mental health matters.
-Don’t hesitate to reach out when in need.
+Without hesitation, reach out to the following contacts when you need assistance.

 Promoting Men’s Mental Health Awareness